-The abbreviations i.e. and e.g. can streamline examples and specific information in your sentences; however, they aren’t interchangeable, and their placement within parentheses depends upon the type of content you’re writing.
-Here is a quick look at how they differ and how to use them.
+The abbreviations i.e. and e.g. can streamline examples and specific information in your sentences.
+However, they aren’t interchangeable, and their placement within parentheses depends on the type of content you’re writing.
+So, let’s take a quick look at how to use i.e. and e.g.

 Understanding the Difference between i.e. and e.g.